Best Family Board Games

 3. Overboss

 One for the older aged family (though the age rating is 8+), Overboss is a tile laying game from the same universe as Boss Monster.
-Both utilise the retro graphics of early computer games, but that’s where the similarities end.
+Both utilise the retro graphics of early computer games, making it a perfect way to lure kids away from their own screen, but that’s where the similarities end.
 In Overboss, you’ll build your dungeon based on the tiles available to you, attempting to maximise the points you gain for those you lay.
 There are ways to interfere with other dungeons, but it’s a much calmer competitive game than others, and there’s something innately satisfying about a well built dungeon that resonates with anyone.

 4. Kingdomino

-If Overboss was too complex or too fiddly, Kingdomino is the family crowd pleaser. similar to dominoes, making it universally easy to explain and mostly familiar to play.
+If Overboss is too complex or too fiddly, Kingdomino is the family crowd pleaser.
+It's a game that's similar to dominoes, making it universally easy to explain and mostly familiar to play so you can get to actually playing it in record time.
 Essentially, you want to expand your kingdom by using the matching tile pieces, up to a 5x5 grid where possible.
 Of course, you’ll gain points for connecting tiles, but also for coveted crown pieces.
 It can get surprisingly strategic or can be a comfortable matching game, depending on the ages and comfort levels of the players.
 Grandma will love it, guaranteed.

 5. Dobble

 Sometimes, classic games are classic for a reason, and Dobble is a perfect family game.
 We all know how to match one shape to another, but it takes us a few moments longer when there are multiple different shapes on entirely different cards.
 Your fellow players are trying to place their own matching symbols down, so you’ve got to be quick to place yours before the playing field changes once again.
+A huge benefit is that there's no reading required for Dobble, so younger family members or not-confident readers aren't excluded, and don't need to pair up with an adult to play.
 Nicely, the game also comes in multiple flavours, so you can avoid potential disputes by offering familiar characters, and different game modes can change up the pace to suit the players.

 6. Horrified